 Incorrectly towing a disabled vehicle may cause damage.
 The damage would not be covered by the vehicle warranty.
 Do not lash or hook to suspension components.
 Use the proper straps around the tires to secure the vehicle.
+Do not drag a locked wheel/tire while loading the vehicle.
+Do not use a sling type lift to tow the vehicle.
+This could damage the vehicle.

-Use only a flatbed tow truck for towing a disabled vehicle.
-Never use a sling type lift or damage will occur.
-Use ramps to help reduce approach angles if necessary.
+GM recommends a flatbed tow truck to transport a disabled vehicle.
+Use ramps to help reduce approach angles, if necessary.
 A towed vehicle should have its drive wheels off the ground.

-Consult a professional towing service if the disabled vehicle must be towed.
+Contact Roadside Assistance or a professional towing service if the disabled vehicle must be towed.